iorodeo/bias_docs/ext_control_http_cmds.rst

     http://localhost:5010/?set-configuration=<json configuration object>

-Note, the the camera must be connected for this command to be successfull.
+Note, the camera must be connected for this command to be successful.
 In addition the configuration data must be valid for the users camera make and model.
 An example of setting the configuration for a Point Grey Flea3 FL3-U3-13Y3M camera is shown  below.